 Discover Bank, on the other hand, offers a 1% Cashback Checking Account in addition to their High-Yield Savings Account (currently offering a $200 bonus) and allows free instantaneous transfers between both accounts and unlimited free transfers to any external accounts linked through Discover’s online dashboard.

 These reasons, among others, lead me to recommend Discover as the best all-around option for readers.

 American Express History

-American Express Company (NYSE: AXP) or AmEx, is an American multinational financial services corporation headquartered in New York City.
-Founded in 1850, it is one of the 30 components of the Dow Jones Industrial Average.
-Amex credit cards account for approximately 24% of the total dollar volume of credit card transactions in the US, the highest of any card issuer.
-BusinessWeek and Interbrand ranked American Express as the 22nd most valuable brand in the world, estimating the brand to be worth US$14.97 billion.
+American Express Company, often called AmEx, is an American multinational financial services corporation headquartered in New York City.
+Founded in 1850, it is one of the 30 components of the Dow Jones Industrial Average (stock ticker: AXP).

-The American Express High Yield Savings Account is fully protected by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000 per depositor.
+The American Express High-Yield Savings Account is fully insured by the Federal Deposit Insurance Corporation (FDIC), up to $250,000 per depositor.

-- Automatic Transfers – You can set up an automatic transfer to/from your external checking account, and schedule a direct deposit into your AmEx Savings Account.
+- Automatic Transfers – You can establish automatic transfers to/from your external checking account, and schedule a direct deposit into your AmEx Savings Account.
 (Standard at all online banks)

-- Solid Interest Rate – The rates are usually competitive with other online banks (but rarely best in class).
+- Solid Interest Rate – The AmEx rates are usually competitive with other online banks (but rarely best in class).
 Interest is compounded daily and credited to the account monthly, which is standard with online banks.

 - Convenience – The application process takes only a few minutes if you have all of your personal information ready.